ttcassid/ttcassid.github.io/_pages/about.md

 ---
 ###  Recent news
+- March 2023: Presenting at the LMS Mathematics of Delayed Phenomena Workshop at Northumbria University

 - January 2023: Attending the Computational Modelling of Cancer Biology and Treatments 5-day workshop at the Banff International Research Station